joeldipops/TransferBoy/docs/TransferPakUsage.md

 If you just want to be able to use the TPak, all you need to know is:

-a) That before you can read from the cartridge, you need to write 0x01 to 0xB000.
+1. That before you can read from the cartridge, you need to write 0x01 to 0xB000.

-b) These status codes mean the Tpak isn't working
+2. These status codes mean the Tpak isn't working
 * 0x40 - no cartridge detected
 * 0x88, 0x84, 0x80 - access to the cart is not enabled

-c) These mean you should be good to go
+3. These mean you should be good to go
 * 0x081, 0x8D, 0x89 - access to the cart is enabled

+#### Bit 0
-**Bit 0** has been referred to in a few places as the "Access Mode" flag.
+has been referred to in a few places as the "Access Mode" flag.
 Writing 0x00 sets Access mode 0, and 0x01 sets access mode 1

 *Values*
 * 0x00 - In Mode 0, all reads from Cartridge space (ie 0xC000 - 0xFFFF) are 0. *Todo - double check that writing is also disabled*
 * 0x01 - In Mode 1, The Cartridge can be read from and written to as intended.

+#### Bit 1
-**Bit 1** in all my tests so far, has always been 0
+In all my tests so far, this has always been 0

-**Bits 2 & 3**
+#### Bits 2 & 3
 These bits are used to detect if the cartridge has been reset.
 I gather that 'resetting' the cartridge involves setting the access mode to 0 and then to 1 again.
 After a byte with these bits set has been read, they will be reset again.

 The cen64 source will set bit 2 if this is the first time reading from 0xB000 after bit 0 is flipped.
 Otherwise it will be reset.
 My tests show different behaviour.